One-loop matching for the twist-3 parton distribution $g_T (x)$: Matching Kernel

 In Eq.~(\ref{Gamma_Pi}), $\Gamma$ ($\widetilde{\Gamma}$) and $\Pi$ ($\widetilde{\Pi}$) represent the real corrections and the virtual corrections for the light-cone (quasi-) PDFs, respectively.
 To obtain the light-cone PDF from such a perturbative matching, one needs to invert Eq.~(\ref{matching_def}).
 This inversion is applied to one-loop order and, thus, will reverse the signs of the prefactors of $\alpha_s$ in Eq.~(\ref{Gamma_Pi}), and the integral will run from $-\infty$ to $+ \infty$.
 The fact that the matching formula in Eq.~(\ref{matching_def}), which so far has been explicitly checked for twist-2 PDFs only, does hold as well for the (quark-target) calculation of the twist-3 $g_T$ can be considered a nontrivial outcome of this study.

-We next highlight some important points involved in the construction of the matching coefficient for $g_T (x)$.
+We next highlight some important points involved in the construction of the matching coefficient for $g_T (x)$, by using results for a nonzero gluon mass as IR regulator.
 As a first step, we rewrite the sum of real and virtual corrections in a full plus-prescription form.
 Recall that for an arbitrary function $f(x)$, a plus-prescription is defined as $[f(x)]_{+} = f(x) -\delta (1-x) \int dy f(y)$.
 This format naturally captures the cancellation of $x=1$ divergences between the real and virtual corrections.
 For the light-cone $g_T$, Eqs.~(\ref{e:gT_1a_mg_LC}),~(\ref{e:gT_1b_mg_LC}), and~(\ref{e:self_energy_mg_LC}) give

 in the $\msbar$ scheme if a finite gluon mass is used as the IR regulator.
 Note that, for ease of notation, in Eq.~(\ref{eq:LC_gT_mg_total}) we have dropped the index ``UV'' in the subtraction scale $\mu_{\UV}$.